Fanfic / Unacceptable Sitch Series

 - Wake Up, Go to School, Save the World: As the first story opens, Kim is glad that the Acceptables took over her old role as a freelance hero.
 After learning the truth about the Acceptables and taking them down, she finds herself wrestling with the issue of how she can juggle both heroics and college, and perhaps even continue as an adult Parttime Hero.

 - "Where Are They Now?"
-Epilogue: The closing scene of the series has Dr. Director brought fifteen years into the future and told a few key facts about Team Possible's future to make sure that history comes out like her future self remembers it.
+Epilogue: The closing scene of "Under the Milky Way Tonight" has Dr. Director brought fifteen years into the future and told a few key facts about Team Possible's future to make sure that history comes out like her future self remembers it.
 There are some (mostly unspecified) bad events in store, but the main characters are all alive, well, and active.

 - You Are Better Than You Think You Are: Shego tells Kim that she's afraid of losing her sense of self — she'd been rationalizing her good deeds with her bad-girl self-image by telling herself that she had self-interested motives (being close to Kim, getting even with other villains who'd crossed her), but she just couldn't believe her own excuses anymore.
 Kim responds by telling her that she hasn't really changed that much: she wasn't as evil as she made herself out to be even when she was working for Drakken.